-4. For the Review of Systems, can the physician reference a sheet that he has in the patient's chart where the physician checked off items?
+4. For the review of systems (ROS), can the physician reference a sheet that he has in the patient's chart where the physician checked off items?

 Yes.
-However, the physician must include the sheet with all documentation for that date of service if he/she gets a request for medical records.
-Otherwise, the physician will not get credit for the information on the check-off sheet.
+However, the physician must include the sheet with all documentation for that date of service if he/she receives a request for medical records.
+Otherwise, the physician will not receive credit for the information on the check-off sheet.

 5. Our office requests our patients complete a form regarding medication use, medical history, family history, and social history information.
-Can this information be included as documentation of the past, family and social history (PFSH) and review of systems (ROS)?
+Can this information be included as documentation of the PFSH and ROS?

 Yes, you may use this information.
 In order for the physician to receive credit for the information, the form must be included in the patient's record for the encounter is medical documentation is requested.
 It is also appropriate for the physician to note in the medical records any additional information obtained during the face-to-face encounter.

 6. Can the patient's past medical history be used in scoring the ROS or HPI elements?